Eikix/sha3-wgpu/examples/node/README.md

-# Node.js/Bun Examples
+# Bun.js Examples

-This directory contains examples demonstrating how to use the GPU-accelerated SHA-3 library in Node.js or Bun.
+This directory contains examples demonstrating how to use the GPU-accelerated SHA-3 library in Bun.js.

 ## Prerequisites